10UWP/The-UWP-Tools-List/README.md

 [Kulman.UWP](https://github.com/igorkulman/Kulman.UWP) Collection of utilities and services for UWP apps

-[MyToolkit](https://github.com/MyToolkit/MyToolkit) MyToolkit for .NET http://mytoolkit.io MyToolkit is a set of .NET libraries containing lots of useful classes for various .NET platforms like UWP/WinRT (Universal Windows Apps), Windows Phone and WPF.
-The goal is to provide missing or replace existing classes to support the development of high-quality Windows and Windows Phone applications.
-For example, the library provides often used MVVM infrastructure classes, missing UI controls, IoC classes, additional LINQ extension methods and much more.

 [Cimbalino-Toolkit](https://github.com/Cimbalino/Cimbalino-Toolkit) Cimbalino Toolkit http://cimbalino.org Cimbalino Toolkit is a set of useful and powerful tools that will help you build your Windows Platform applications.